ngraham94/3251-Programming-Assignment-2/README.md

 ### Bytestream
 Segment the stream into separate messages.
-A message start with a header specifying the size of the message.
+A message start with a 4-bit integer specifying the size of the message.

+### Important functions
+These functions are all in the ReldatSocket class.

+send(byte[])

+Sends a byte array to the remote destination through the established connection.
+This blocks until all the data is sent or the connection is terminated.

+receive(int)

+Receives data from the remote socket through the established connection.
+Blocks until the specified length is received or the connection terminates.

+accept()

+Accepts a new connection from a client.
+Blocks until a connection is received.

+connect(SocketAddress)

+Attempts to establish a connection with the specified SocketAddress.
+This operation blocks until a connection is established, or throws a ConnectException on timeout.

 ### FSMs